Lindor leads Mets' HR barrage in 7-3 win over Morton, Braves - WHIZ News

 NEW CLEANUP HITTER

 Luis Guillorme delivered a run-scoring double in the seventh as he hit cleanup for the first time in his career.
-Manager Buck Showalter sought a new way to build a lineup without Jeff McNeil (paternity list), C James McCann (left oblique strain) and Starling Marte (groin tightness).
+Showalter sought a new way to build a lineup without McNeil, Marte and C James McCann (left oblique strain).
 Guillorme has two homers this season and four over 242 career games.

 “It’s kind of where we are with some of our guys who aren’t here,” Showalter said.
 “I’m just trying to be constructive for our players.”